Homepage 'de Luikerwaal'

 Phantoms and ghosts, churchyards and skeletons were regular returning subjects during magic lantern shows.

-Around 1835 an illustrious apparition could be seen in Amsterdam, at the 'Oude Schans'.
+In October 1833 an illustrious apparition could be seen in Amsterdam, at the 'Oude Schans'.
 This phenomenon draw a good crowd every evening, until it turned out to be a trick.
-A British student, using a magic lantern, was responsible for the illusion.
+Probably some students, using a magic lantern, were responsible for the illusion.

 THE GHOST !!